pkallberg/help.nitrous.io/_posts/2013-11-15-django-app.md

 ![Django Poll Admin](/images/articles/django-poll-admin.png)

 You have now built your fist question within the app.

-At this point you will have learned how to configure a MySQL database with [Autoparts](/autoparts/), utilize Virtualenv to specify a specific version of Python and other dependencies, and also how to run the app on a specific port for convenient [previewing](/preview/).
+At this point you have configured an app which utilizes [MySQL](/mysql/) and has the admin section established.
+You should be familiar with [Autoparts](/autoparts/), Virtualenv, and how to [preview](/preview/) your app on Nitrous.
 To learn about the next steps on creating the public interface, jump back to [part 3](https://docs.djangoproject.com/en/dev/intro/tutorial03/) of DjangoProject's guide.

 ### Deployment